OzanYasin/git-and-github-bootcamp/README.md

 ## Should I Use Reset or Revert?

-Both `git reset` and `git revert` help us reverse changes, but there is a significant difference when it comes to collaboration (which we have yet to discuss but is coming up soon!)
+Both `git reset` and `git revert` help us reverse changes, but there is a significant difference when it comes to collaboration.

 If you want to reverse some commits that other people already have on their machines, you should use **revert**.